 Although a curator has wide-ranging powers, they must always act in the best interests of the patient.
 The Mental Health Care Act (2002) protects the rights of mental health care users in South Africa and ensures that they receive humane treatment.
 The Act also gives mental health care users the right to dignity, privacy, and freedom from exploitation.
 It also gives them the right to information about their diagnosis, prognosis, and treatment options; and allows them to refuse treatment if they so choose.

 The role of curators in relation to mental incapacity is an important one which has come into sharp focus in recent years.
 Courts often appoint curators to take control of an incapacitated individual’s property and financial affairs and to make decisions about their care and daily needs.
+The management of a mentally incapacitated individual’s estate shares some procedural similarities with the administration of a deceased estate, in that both require careful oversight and accountability to the relevant court or master’s office.
 If you believe someone you know may benefit from such an appointment, book an appointment with our legal team to discuss your options.